27nsg6x892-afk/online-retail-customer-segmentation/README.md

 ## Notes

-- The full dataset is excluded because of file size limitations.
+## Sample Data

-- The sample dataset is included only to show the expected structure.
+A small sample file is included to make the repository easier to understand without uploading the full dataset.

-- Some file paths inside the notebook may need to be updated depending on where the dataset is stored locally.
+Sample file:

+- `sample_online_retail.csv`

 ## Project Status